 Why?
 BLW mothers are less anxious, so maybe the spoon-feeding parents overinterpreted choking events or provided more assistance for their baby to eat, which can be dangerous.
 We want them to self-feed.

 Or perhaps lower exposure to the finger foods lead to more choking because the babies hadn’t as much practice early on when gag reflex is more sensitive.
 A good reason to introduce finger foods from the start, whether you use purees or not!

 Is combo feeding safe?

 Health Canada and the National Health Services (in the UK) recommend this combo method of starting solids, including finger foods and purees.

 Despite many Baby-led Weaning Facebook groups being adamant that it will cause choking….the research (and my own experience with clients and my kid) has not proven this to be true.

 Just remember when feeding purees to be responsive to baby’s hunger and fullness signals if spoon feeding (when it’s much easier to tend to over-feed more than the baby wants).
 And offer finger foods to practice with at each meal.

 Choking is a risk, no matter how you start solids.
-But there is a lot you can do to prevent choking.
-Here are some tips to prevent it:
+But there is a lot you can do to offer safe finger foods.
+Here are some tips to prevent choking: